bongiozzo/musica_mustdie/output/band_evoken.md

 # Evoken

+funeral doom

-Дискография
+## Дискография

-"Shades Of Night Descending" 1996, Death Doom
+### "Shades Of Night Descending" 1996, Death Doom

+1. Intro
+2. In Graven Image
+3. Shades Of Night Descending
+4. Towers Of Frozen Dusk
+5. Into The Autumn Shade

+All songs written by EVOKEN
+Produced by EVOKEN, Tim Carlin and Matt Lane Engineered and mixed by Tim Carlin and Matt Lane Recorded at Solid Sounds Studio

+Iohn Paradiso - Guitars and Vocals
+Nick Orlando - Guitars
+Bill Manley - Bass
+Vin Verkay - Drums

+All keyboards by John Paradiso and Tim Carlin.

+(p)(c) 1996 ADIPOCERE Records

-"Embrace The Emptiness" 1998, Doom
+### "Embrace The Emptiness" 1998, Doom

+1. Intro (Instrumental) 03:22
+2. Tragedy Eternal 09:52
+3. Chime the Centuries End 09:45
+4. Lost Kingdom of Darkness 11:52
+5. Ascend Into the Maelstrom 09:53
+6. To Sleep Eternally 12:49
+7. Curse the Sunrise 12:57

-"Quetus" 2001, Doom
+### "Quetus" 2001, Doom

+1. In Pestilence, Burning 08:39
+2. Withering Indignation 08:52
+3. Tending the Dire Hatred 07:07
+4. Where Ghosts Fall Silent 10:39
+5. Quietus 10:47
+6. Embrace the Emptiness 12:52
+7. Atrementous Journey (Outro) 04:14

+Produced by Evoken and Ron Thal
+Engineered by Ron Thal
+Assistant Engineers: Jimmy Wilgus and Zak Rizvi Recorded at WAVE Studios (Staten Island, NY) through October/November 1999 Additional recording done at Den Studios (Whippany, NJ) in December 1999.
+Mixed and Mastered by Ron Thal at the Hermit Hole Layout by Stephen O'Malley

+John Paradiso - Guitars/Vocals
+Nick Orlando - Guitars
+Steve Moran - Bass
+Vince Verkay - Drums
+Dario Derna - Keyboards

-"Antithesis Of Light" 2005, Death Doom
+### "Antithesis Of Light" 2005, Death Doom

+1. Intro 00:49
+2. In Solitary Ruin 10:44
+3. Accursed Premonition 12:33
+4. The Mournful Refusal 13:30
+5. Pavor Nocturnus 10:46
+6. Antithesis of Light 12:16
+7. The Last of Vitality 11:00

+Produced by Evoken and Bumblefoot
+Recorded, Mixed & Mastered by Bumblefoot at the Hermit Hole - Kendall Park, NJ from March '04 to November '04.
+Layout by Troll at Elegy Records

+John Paradiso - Vocals/Guitars/Bass
+Nick Orlando - Guitars
+Vince Verkay - Drums
+Denny Hahn - Keyboards

+Session Cello by Chris Kuffner

-"A Caress Of The Void" 2007, Death Doom
+### "A Caress Of The Void" 2007, Death Doom

+1. A Caress Of The Void 08:52
+2. Mare Erythraeum 07:19
+3. Of Purest Absolution 07:46
+4. Astray In Eternal Night 08:37
+5. Descend The Lifeless Womb 09:12
+6. Suffer A Martyr's Trial (Procession At Dusk) 13:46
+7. Orogeny 06:06

+Line Up:
+John Paradiso - Guitar, Vocals
+Nick Orlando - Guitar
+Craig Pillard - Bass
+Vince Verkay - Drums
+Don Zaros - Keyboards

-"Atra Mors" 2012, Death Doom
+### "Atra Mors" 2012, Death Doom

 ## Отношения с другими группами